Title: | Minimalist Async Evaluation Framework for R |

 Dispatcher automatically adjusts to the number of daemons actually connected.
 Hence it is possible to dynamically scale up or down the number of daemons as required, subject to the maximum number initially specified.

-with ports starting from the supplied port number and incrementing by one
+ports starting from the supplied port number and incrementing by one for

 Without Dispatcher